Johan Helmich Roman

 Johan Helmich Roman (26 October 1694 – 20 November 1758) was a Swedish Baroque composer.
 He has been called "the father of Swedish music" or "the Swedish Handel."
-He was the leader of Swedish Opera through most of Swedish Opera's Age of Liberty.
+He was the leader of the Swedish Royal Orchestra during the first decades of Sweden's Age of Liberty.

 Life

 Roman was born in Stockholm into the family of Johan Roman, a member of the Swedish royal chapel.
-The family name "Roman" may be derived from the Finnish place name Rauma, since Johan's ancestors lived in Finland.
 The boy probably received his first music lessons from his father.
 He joined the royal chapel in 1711 as violinist and oboist.
-Around 1715 the King granted Roman permission to study abroad, and the young composer spent some six years in London.
+Around 1715 King Charles XII of Sweden granted Roman permission to study abroad, and the young composer spent some six years in London.
 He almost certainly studied under Johann Christoph Pepusch, met Francesco Geminiani, Giovanni Bononcini, and, most importantly, George Frideric Handel, whose music made a lasting impression on Roman.

 Roman returned to Sweden in 1721.
 He was soon appointed deputy master of the royal chapel, and six years later he became Chief Master of the Swedish Royal Orchestra.
 Roman's life during the 1720s was full of organisational activity which led to much improved standards at the chapel, and, in 1731, the first public concerts in Sweden.
 Roman's only work published during his lifetime, a collection of 12 sonatas for flute, violone and harpsichord, appeared in 1727.
 In 1730 Roman married, but his wife died just four years later.
 In 1734 the composer left Sweden to visit several European countries—Austria, England, France, Germany, and Italy.
 He returned to Stockholm in 1737, bringing back a wealth of music by various composers for the royal chapel to perform.
 In 1738 Roman married again.
 In 1740 he was elected a member of the newly established Royal Academy of Sciences.